zonneplan/KiBot/README.md

                        see `show_components`.
         - `libs`: [list(string)=[]] List of libraries.
         - `margin`: [number|dict] Margin around the generated image [mm].
+                    Using a number the margin is the same in the four directions.
           * Valid keys:
             - `bottom`: [number=0] Bottom margin [mm].
             - `left`: [number=0] Left margin [mm].